Fresno State Bulldogs: Softball

 The Bulldogs currently have the most women in NCAA history who have sported a sub 1.00 ERA with 7.

+Tennis

+Former pro tennis player Cynthia Doerner served as the head coach of the Fresno State Bulldogs women's tennis team for two seasons, from 1987 to 1988.

 Men's golf

 The men's golf team has won 13 conference championships: